Emergency Notification System

 Below is a list of resources available to all Drexel students focused on their needs.

 - The Drexel Counseling Center offers a variety of resources and services for students to take advantage of.
-Their services include online peer support available through 7 Cups and confidential counseling available both virtually and in person.
+Their services include peer support and confidential counseling available both virtually and in person.
 Make an appointment or call 215.895.1415 whenever you need help.

 - From Drexel's Meal Swipe Donation Program to Mario's Market, a food pantry in Rush Building working to combat food insecurity — Drexel has ways to help students so that they can succeed without having to worry about food.